-How to appeal a Anthem / BlueCross BlueShield gender-affirming care denial
+How to appeal your Anthem / BlueCross BlueShield gender-affirming care denial

 Gender-affirming care denials may implicate the federal Affordable Care Act's Section 1557 anti-discrimination provisions and the WPATH Standards of Care (SOC 8) clinical framework.
 This guide is specific to Anthem / BlueCross BlueShield appeals.